Indians Alternate Logo

-Variations of Chief Wahoo, the smiling symbol of the Cleveland Indians has been the main alternate logo for over 50 years.
+Variations of Chief Wahoo, the smiling symbol of the Cleveland Indians have been the main alternate logo for over 50 years.

 2014 - 2018